Norman Tait: Art career

 When he began carving in 1971, Tait sought out Nisga'a artifacts that he could study since there were no living Nisga'a master carvers for him to study.
 He worked with his father to raise the first Nisga'a totem pole in over 50 years, and his first totem, for the District of Port Edward.
 He later studied under the tutelage of the Haida carvers Freda Diesing and Gerry Marks.

 During his career as a carver, Tait carved 39 totem poles.
 Many of these stand in British Columbia, including poles in Port Edward, Lax Kw'alaams, and Alert Bay.
 As well as a Panel in the Gymnasium in Hartley Bay.
 Five of his poles are in Vancouver, including poles at the University of British Columbia, Stanley Park, Capilano Mall, and the Native Education Centre.

 He carved The Story of Big Beaver totem pole, a 55 ft pole installed in 1982 at the entrance to the Field Museum of Natural History in Chicago.
 In 1992, Tait raised a totem in Bushy Park in London, England.
 Tait raised a totem pole to commemorate the opening of the Nisga'a Lisims Government building in Gitlaxt’aamiks, BC (New Aiyansh), "Goothl Lisims", which translates as "the heart of the Nass".
 He has also carved poles standing in Osaka, Japan, Arizona, and Germany, as well as many private collections.

 Tait had a breakthrough in 1977 when the UBC Museum of Anthropology hosted a solo exhibit of 125 of his works.
 At the time, First Nations carvers were exhibited in group shows.
+The same year he designed the Nisga'a dollar.